Policies and Statements

 Like most other companies, our web site and online services are not consistently configured to respond to browsers' "Do Not Track" signals because at this time no formal "Do Not Track" standard has been adopted.

-Support calls from callers in North America may be recorded and used for internal training and auditing purposes.
-We inform callers if their call is being recorded.
+Support calls may be recorded and used for internal training and auditing purposes.
+We inform callers if their call is being recorded or monitored, and obtain consent as required by law.
 Recordings are deleted periodically according to company policy.
 Other communications related to support, such as email and form submissions, are retained in MathWorks systems for purposes of tracking support issues and improving our products.

 MathWorks Store has security measures in place to protect the order information under our control against loss, misuse, destruction, and alteration.
 We use industry-standard security measures called TLS encryption.
 Encryption helps protect your credit card number and personal information by scrambling the data in transit to the MathWorks Store.
 We encrypt every order.
 MathWorks does not store your full credit card number, but stores information about the payment and transaction including an order number, obfuscated credit card number (with XXXX substituted for some digits), and expiration date.
 MathWorks uses a PCI-compliant third-party vendor to securely process your order.
 When you submit an order through the MathWorks Store, you are submitting your payment information directly to the third-party vendor, which then may pass your information to financial intermediaries such as banks.